 Kiwi has this magical quality of not only being incredibly delicious, but it has an enzyme, actinidin, that helps break down protein.
 I like using the kiwi in this ceviche not only for its beautiful pop of yellow color but also for its help in “cooking” the fish.
-No raw fish in this ceviche!

 This ceviche is also packed with nutrients thanks to all the fresh veggies and that lovely yellow kiwi in there.
 SunGold kiwifruit has as much potassium as a banana and more vitamin C than an orange.

 No worries if you happen to not be a fan of fish or don’t have access to fresh fish; you can absolutely just make this salsa/kiwi-veggie mixture and omit the fish & marinating part.

 Before we get to the actual recipe, a few things… kiwi and lime juice are going to “cook” your fish but ceviche isn’t for you if you are pregnant, at high risk for infection, or have a compromised immune system.

 I marinated mine for about 2 hours and felt like it was perfect.
 After it sits for more than a day in the kiwi-veggie mixture, it starts to get a little mushy so this ceviche is best enjoyed immediately or within 24 hours of making.

-- 1 cup fresh lime juice, divided (about 8 limes)
+- 1 cup fresh lime juice about 8 limes, divided

-- ¼ cup peeled & mashed SunGold kiwi (1 kiwi)
+- 1/4 cup peeled & mashed SunGold kiwi 1 kiwi

-- 3 cups chopped white fish (1 pound)
+- 3 cups chopped white fish 1 pound

-- 1¼ cup diced red bell pepper (1 medium)
+- 1 1/4 cup diced red bell pepper 1 medium

-- 1¼ cup diced orange bell pepper (1 medium)
+- 1 1/4 cup diced orange bell pepper 1 medium

-- 1 cup diced red onion (1/2 medium)
+- 1 cup diced red onion 1/2 medium

-- ¾ cup peeled & diced SunGold kiwi (3 kiwi)
+- 3/4 cup peeled & diced SunGold kiwi 3 kiwi

-- 2 TBSP minced jalapeno (1 medium)
+- 2 TBSP minced jalapeno 1 medium

-- ½ cup chopped cilantro
+- 1/2 cup chopped cilantro

-- 1 tsp minced garlic (1 clove)
+- 1 tsp minced garlic 1 clove

 - 1 TBSP oil

-- ¼ cup lime juice (2 limes)
+- 1/4 cup lime juice 2 limes

-- ½ tsp salt
+- 1/2 tsp salt

-- In a large glass or ceramic bowl (do not use metal), stir together lime juice, mashed SunGold kiwi and fish.
+In a large glass or ceramic bowl (do not use metal), stir together lime juice, mashed SunGold kiwi and fish.
 Cover and refrigerate for at least 1 hour and up to 4 hours, stirring halfway through marinating time, until fish is opaque.

-- In a medium glass or ceramic bowl, stir together diced red bell pepper, orange bell pepper, red onion, SunGold kiwi, jalapeno, cilantro, garlic, oil, lime juice, and salt.
+In a medium glass or ceramic bowl, stir together diced red bell pepper, orange bell pepper, red onion, SunGold kiwi, jalapeno, cilantro, garlic, oil, lime juice, and salt.
 Set aside.

-- Drain the excess lime juice from the marinated fish.
+Drain the excess lime juice from the marinated fish.
 Stir together the marinated fish and the kiwi-veggie mixture.
 Keep refrigerated or serve in a bowl over ice.
 Enjoy with crackers, chips, or in lettuce wraps.
 Enjoy!
 Best enjoyed within 24 hours

-*For just the kiwi salsa, omit the fish & ¾ cup lime juice, and skip the marinating part of the recipe.
+*For just the kiwi salsa, omit the fish & 3/4 cup lime juice, and skip the marinating part of the recipe.

 *The kiwi-veggie mixture can be made up to 24 hours in advance.